Planning Boyz United

-Planning Boyz United is a Nepali professional football club from the Pepsicola neighborhood of Kathmandu, Nepal.
+Planning Boyz United is a Nepali professional football club from the Kapan neighborhood of Budhanilkantha.
 They play in the Nepalese first division, the Martyr's Memorial A-Division League after being promoted in the 2025 Martyr's Memorial B-Division League.

 History

 The club was founded in 2012.
 From 2012 to 2021 they played in the third-tier Martyr's Memorial C-Division League from which they were promoted in 2022.